lucidcoding/daisy-seed-development-kit/Examples/BassSeed303/README.md

 Pressing FUNC + D# will toggle the MIDI channel.
 The MIDI channel is indicated by which step LED is lit.

 To change pattern length:
-FUNC + BACK to shortern, FUN + NEXT to lengthen.
+FUNC + BACK to shorten, FUN + NEXT to lengthen.